vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/tools-optimizations/merkle-tree.md

-# Merkle Tree Specification
+# Merkle Tree Specifications

-This document describes the Merkle Tree that is used.
-Basic understanding on how Merkle trees and Merkle proofs work is assumed.
+This document describes the structure of a Merkle tree.
+It is assumed that the reader already has some basic understanding of the Merkle trees and the Merkle proofs.

 ## Glossary

-- **Key**: position of a leaf in the tree.
+- **Key**: Position of a leaf in the tree.
-- **Branch**: node of the tree that have children insted of data, e.g: a non-leaf node.
+- **Branch**: Node of the tree that has children instead of data, e.g: a non-leaf node.
-- **Leaf**: node of the tree that stores data.
+- **Leaf**: Node of the tree that stores data.

 ## Topology

-- Hexary (16 child per branch, could be 8 if deemed necessary to reduce complexity in zk circuits).
+- Hexary (16 children per branch; these could be 8 if deemed necessary to reduce complexity in the zk circuits).
-- Number of levels doesn't have to be fixed, because STARK allows to compute it dynamically.
-Max levels is 64 due to key size.
-At least 32 levels (we may consider using more levels to avoid collisions.
+- Number of levels need not be fixed because STARK allows to compute it dynamically.
+Maximum number of levels is restricted to 64 due to the key size.
+Minimum number of levels is 32 (we may consider using more levels to avoid collisions.
 Amount of leafs = `16**levels`.
 32 levels ~= 3.4e38).
 - Sparse.

 ## Keys and Paths

 A key is the index of a leaf.
-They've to be generated in a way that there are no collisions and are deterministic (same leaf always have the same key).
-Therefore a convinient way to generate keys is by hashing some content of the leaf that uniquely identifies it.
-Poseidon hash will be used for that purpose (could be changed).
+Keys have to be generated in a way that there are no collisions and are deterministic (a leaf always has the same key).
+Therefore, a convenient way to generate keys is by hashing the content of the leaf that uniquely identifies it.
+Poseidon hash will be used for this purpose (this can be changed in future).

 A path is a list of directions that enable navigation from root to a given leaf.
-Paths are derived from keys by taking the **last** `4bits * (Levels-1)`, each 4 bit group will represent a number (values 0 to 15) that indicates which is the child of the branch that follows the path to the leaf.
+Paths are derived from the keys by taking the **last** `4bits * (Levels-1)`; each 4-bit group will represent a number (values 0 to 15) that indicates the child of the branch that follows the path to the leaf.

-Since poseidon hashes output 253,59 bits, and 4 bits are needed to encode each direction, the tree can have a maximum of 64 levels: `253.59bits / 4bits = Levels-1`.
+Since Poseidon hashes output 253,59 bits, and 4 bits are needed to encode each direction, the tree can have a maximum of 64 levels: `253.59bits / 4bits = Levels-1`.

 Keys are Finite Field Elements.
 Values are numbers between $0$ and $2^{256}-1$ (uint256).

 ## Example

-Given a tree with 8 levels (for example purposes, the actual implementation will have at least 32 levels), and the following key, the path will be this:
+Given a tree with 8 levels (the actual implementation will have at least 32 levels) and the key shown below,

 Key (in Little Endian encoding): `0x21665a9251173584a82d950b0ea5f3c19297fdce2383ef325d3c01cb30191d10`

+the resultant path would be:

 Path: